 Banff Park Fee

-It’s important to note, that all visitors to Banff National Park require a park pass.
-Some of the tours listed above will include a park pass, but if it doesn’t explicitly state it, then you should ask to make sure.
+It’s important to note that all visitors to Banff National Park need a park pass.
+Some tours may include a park pass, but do not assume it is included unless the tour listing says so.

 Get all the information you need about the Banff Park Pass.